 Gods Pocket is an exceptional area to explore and to seek out wildlife viewing opportunities.
 The deep upwelling of cold water and currents offer plenty of food to our larger marine mammals including the Northern Resident Orcas, Humpback whales and Stellar Sea Lions.
 Knowing the times of the currents and having local knowledge is incredibly valuable to maximize our flow with these currents and to position ourselves to view wildlife without interfering in their behaviours.

 We will meet up the evening prior to our trip to introduce ourselves, discuss further information and to hand out additional gear.
 The following morning, we will paddle out of Port Hardy and make our way to our first camp.
 We often move camps 3-4 times depending on the trip to allow for a greater variety of scenery.
+A water taxi will pick us up in Gods Pocket on the final day and return us to Port Hardy in the afternoon.
 Highlights in the area are most definitely the high probability of whale sighting and exploring parts of the Marine Park.

 Where We Paddle